threefoldtecharchive/0-templates/templates/s3/README.md

 - `minioLogin`: minio web login
 - `minioPassword`: minio web password, minimum 8 characters
 - `minioUrl`: the minio web url, this is set by the template.
+- `minioBlockSize`: block size of the data on minio.
+Defaults to 1048576 bytes.

 Nic:
 - `id`: zerotier network id or vxlan id.